The Best 3 Days in Athens Itinerary by JetSettingFools.com

 Specializing in Greek delicatessen products, they offer charcuterie, as well as regional specialties.

-Traditional Greek donuts, Loukoumades are bite-sized rings of fried dough, sprinkled with cinnamon and drizzled with honey.
-They are simple and satisfying – and the loukoumades at Krinos hit the spot!
+These Greek donuts are bite-sized rings of fried dough, sprinkled with cinnamon and drizzled with honey.
+They are so simple and so satisfying!

 Afternoon: District Exploration and History

 The Exarcheia neighborhood is one of Athens’ most interesting places to visit.
-With a reputation of attracting anarchists, radicals, rebels, activists and counter culturists, Exarcheia is edgy…and it’s not for everyone.
+With a reputation of attracting anarchists, radicals, rebels, activists and counter culturists, it’s edgy…and not for everyone.

-That said, there are many reasons why visitors might want to visit Exarcheia.
+That said, there are many reasons to visit Exarcheia.
 The neighborhood is highlighted by independently owned businesses, record stores and second-hand shops.

-The old school café scene is as strong as the ouzo and the street art murals are there to tell a story and make a point.
+The old school café scene is as strong as the ouzo and the street murals here tell a story and make a point.

-Then, sip a Greek coffee at Panellinion while watching locals play chess or simply continue wandering in search of Athens graffiti art.
+Then, sip Greek coffee while watching locals play chess or simply continue wandering in search of Athens graffiti art.

 Evening: Psyri District

-Quirky and fun, the Athens Psyri Distict (also spelled Psyrri, Psiri and Psirri) is a hub of entertaining nightlife, boutique shops, art galleries and street art.
+Quirky and fun, Psyri (also spelled Psyrri, Psiri and Psirri) is a hub of entertaining nightlife, boutique shops, art galleries and urban murals.

-Psyri is one of the oldest neighborhoods in the city – and still bears traces to an older version of Athens.
+Psyri is also one of the oldest neighborhoods in Athens – and still bears traces to an older version of the city.

 At the center of the appealing enclave is Heroes Square (or Iroon Square).
 Laden with outdoor tables from the restaurants that ring the space, it’s a welcoming space.

-Get a Greek pastry from one of the shops, like Bougatsadiko Psirri or Nancy’s Sweet Home.
-Or, if something cold is in order, grab a pint of craft beer at Beertime (they have an incredible happy hour!).
+Get a savory pastry from Bougatsadiko Psirri or something sugary from Nancy’s Sweet Home.
+If a cold beverage is in order, grab a pint at Beertime (they have an incredible happy hour).

-An abundantly decorated, whimsical sweet shop that looks like something out a fairytale (or a nightmare, depending on how you feel about kitsch cafes), Little Kook is a top spot for photos (both inside and out).
+This abundantly decorated, whimsical sweet shop looks like something out a fairytale (or a nightmare, depending on how you feel about kitsch cafes).

-Stick around Psyri for dinner and dine at Mavros Gatos.
+Stick around Psyri for dinner and head for Mavros Gatos.
 Casual and cozy, they offer a menu of traditional (yet unique) meze appetizers for sharing.

-A for Athens, Attic Urban Rooftop, MS Roof Garden and 360 Cocktail Bar are all good choices.
-Just make reservations in advance if you want a table with a view!
+Afterwards, bid farewell to Athens from a rooftop bar overlooking the Acropolis.
+A for Athens, Attic Urban Rooftop and 360 Cocktail Bar are all good choices.
+Just make reservations for a front-row table!

 More Ideas for your 3 Day Athens, Greece Itinerary

-We outlined our top tips for 3 perfect days in Athens, but we have a few additional suggestions for travelers looking for more ideas.
+We outlined our top tips for 3 perfect days in Athens, but we have a few additional suggestions.

 Athens Tours

 Food tours in Athens are fabulous!
-Not only do participants get to feast at the best eateries, but they get a personal introduction to the local cuisine and culture.
+Not only do you feast at the best eateries, but you get a personal introduction to the local cuisine and culture.

-On this highly rated Athens walking tour with food, visitors sample more than 10 different traditional Greek dishes at some of the top restaurants.
-Get the details!
+On this highly rated Athens Walking Tour with Food, you sample more than 10 different dishes from Greece at some of the top restaurants.

 Athens Day Trips

-Visitors who want to see more of the region can join an organized tour that explores beyond Athens.
+Those who want to see more of the region can join an organized tour that explores beyond Athens.
+We are highlighting some top-rated day trips to include in your 3 Days Athens, Greece Itinerary!

 Cape Sounion and Temple of Poseidon Half Day Tour